pulkitcode/selenium/README.md

 python script.py
 ```

-This is only for educational purposes, learning selenium and tried making cool stuf with it.
+This is only for educational purposes, learning selenium and tried making cool stuff with it.